The Best Auto Insurance Companies 2026

 Tech-savvy/low-mileage Progressive (Snapshot), Allstate (Drivewise)

-Clean record, good credit Travelers, Auto-Owners
+Clean record, good credit GEICO, Travelers, State Farm

 For senior-specific guidance, see our breakdown of senior driver car insurance rates and discounts.